-The wine-growing area in Hungary is situated at the south-western end of the northern shore of Lake Balaton, which, like all waters, has a positive influence on the climate.
-It is one of the most famous of Hungary, the wine from here is also called the "nectar of the gods".
-The vineyards cover about 1,800 hectares on the slopes of volcanic hills that protect from the cold north wind.
-Here, above all, powerful, fruity and storable white wines are produced.
-The most important varieties are Kéknyelü, Olaszrizling (Welschriesling), Ottonel Muskotály (Muscat Ottonel), Rizlingszilváni (Müller-Thurgau), Sauvignon Blanc and Szürkebarat (Pinot Gris).
-The red wines are made from the varieties Kékfrankos (Blaufränkisch), Cabernet Sauvignon and Merlot are produced, and in years with good weather conditions, noble sweet wines are also produced (Aszú).
+The wine-growing region in Hungary lies at the south-western end of the northern shore of Lake Balaton (Plattensee), which, like all bodies of water, exerts a positive influence on the climate.
+It is one of the most famous in Hungary, the wine is also called the "nectar of the gods".
+The vineyards cover around 1,800 hectares on the slopes of volcanic hills that protect against the cold north wind.
+Here, mainly powerful, fruity and storable white wines are produced.
+The most important varieties for this are Kéknyelű, Olaszrizling (Welschriesling), Ottonel Muskotály (Muskat-Ottonel), Rizlingszilváni (Müller-Thurgau), Sauvignon Blanc and Szürkebarat (Pinot Gris).
+The red wines are produced from the Kékfrankos (Blaufränkisch), Cabernet Sauvignon and Merlot varieties.
+In years with suitable weather conditions, noble sweet wines are also produced (Aszú).
 Well-known producers are Badacsonyi Pincegazdaság, Fischer Alfred, Laposa, Szeremley Huba and Varga Pincészet.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn